HosikChae/pyrol/README.md

-# PyRoL
+# PyROL
 ## About Me
-This project implements a framework based on PyTorch for Robotic control and Learning algorithms (PyRoL).
+This project implements a framework based on PyTorch for Robotics control, Optimization, and Learning algorithms (PyROL).
 Many of the algorithms here will be referenced to rightful authors.
 Many state-of-the-art machine learning and classical control algorithms are developed in an